 Aberglasney Garden

 Aberglasney Gardens is known as the ‘Garden Lost in Time’ and this historic garden is located near Llanarthne in Carmarthenshire.
 There are 10 acres of gardens including the Cloister Garden, Asiatic Garden, The Alpinum Garden, Upper and Lower Walled Gardens, The Pool Garden and the 18th century Yew Tunnel.
-Your clients are also able to visit the ground floor of the grade II listed mansion.
-There is also a café available on site.
+Your clients can visit the ground floor of the grade II listed mansion.
+There is also a café available on-site.
+Coach parking is available and the driver gets free entry and a meal voucher.

 A grand house set in colourful gardens on a sunny day.